 Subsitutions & Additions

 - Change out the balsamic vinaigrette for our honey jalapeno dressing that’s sweet with a kick.
 A warm bacon dressing would be delicious if you’re not watching those pesky calories, and you could always use your favorite store-bought balsamic vinegar or red wine vinegar dressing.

-- Exchange the dried apricots for dried cranberries (craisings) or fresh fruit such as pineapple, strawberries and apples.
+- Exchange the dried apricots for dried cranberries (craisins) or fresh fruit such as pineapple, strawberries, sliced apples, or thinly sliced pears.

 - Substitute the quinoa for whole grain orzo pasta or another grain such as farro or wheat berries (my favorite).